Autognorics/autognorics.github.io/README.md

 machines, things, and systems through Intuitive objects, Embedded Inscriptions, Reverse Inverse Theory, and Inscription by Design.

 ⚡ The Revisionist Ideas:
-The website introduces a new paradigm shift that redefines the essential elements that come along with the criteria of life.
+This a new paradigm shift that redefines the essential elements that come along with the criteria of life.
 Life evolves from being alive to being living, a process governed by six stages.
 The Six Orders of Life:
 (1)Aliveness = the ability to consume energy without the need for neural reasoning.